tyler-smith/go-bip32/README.md

 ## Contributing

 Contributions are very welcome.
 This is a side-project and I can't do it all on my own.
 Working together is the best way to get to the best sofware.
+Changes must comply with [gometalinter](https://github.com/alecthomas/gometalinter).
+It's tested in Travis and PRs will be rejected if they fail.

 ## Example

+Errors should be handled by trying the next index for a child key.
+It's very unlikely, but possible, that a given index does not produce a valid key.
+Errors checking is skipped in this example for brevity but should be handled in real code.

 ```go
 package main